 As the name suggest, ISHCMC is an international school with more than 50 nationalities of student.
-It is also a very typical IB school in the sense that it offers a broad education that’s not tied to any country, a wide breadth of subjects, and a curriculum that develops inquiring, knowledgeable and caring young people.
-Head teacher Adrian Watts, who has previously worked at IB schools including the New International School of Thailand (NIST) in Bangkok and the International College of Spain in Madrid, says,
+It is also an innovative IB school in the sense that it offers a progressive approach to education and a curriculum that develops inquiring, knowledgeable and caring young people.

 Here’s a school that promises to help students reach their “full potential and become independent and self-reliant individuals” with its mindfulness classes, programmes in the arts and sports, outdoor trips, and leadership opportunities.

 The ISHCMC curriculum at the now standalone primary school is based on the IB’s Primary Years Programme for students aged three to 11 years.
-From nursery through to Grade 5, this learner-centred and inquiry-based programme covers English, maths, social studies, science, and information and communication technology.
-There are specialist lessons in PE, the arts, music and world languages (Grade 1 and above).
+This learner-centred and inquiry-based programme covers English, maths, social studies, science, and information and communication technology.
+There are specialist lessons in PE, the arts, music and world languages.

 All subjects are integrated rather than being taught in isolation.
 In line with the PYP structure, learning focuses on Knowledge (What do we want the students to know?), Concepts (What do we want the students to understand?), Skills (What do we want students to be able to do?), Attitudes (What do we want students to value?), and Action (How do we want students to act?).